woodpenguin/Practice/README.md

 # Practice
-Assignments over my computer science classes
+Assignments completed/in progress in my computer science classes